This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 While biscuits may sound like a long, arduous process, it’s actually quite simple.
 A few short steps result in the flakiest, best buttermilk biscuits.
 Here are the steps to make this recipe:

-For a quick cinnamon honey butter.
+For a quick cinnamon honey butter:

 In a bowl, place 8 tbsp of room-temperature salted butter.
 Using a spatula, press and smash the butter to loosen it.
-Then add 1 tbsp honey and ½ tsp cinnamon and mix all three ingredients until homogenous.
+Then add 1 tbsp honey and ½ tsp cinnamon and mix all three ingredients until homogeneous.

 - Instead of using a food processor to chop up the butter, use a grater.
 A food processor can add heat to the butter, causing it to melt slightly, which is not desirable when making biscuits.
 Additionally, a food processor can make the pieces of butter too small.
 In contrast, a grater prevents heat from being added to the butter and allows you to control the size of the pieces of butter.